wetw0rk/Sickle/README.md

 - apt-get install python3-pip
 - pip3 install capstone

 If you don't compile your shellcode in NASM I have added an "[objdump2shellcode](https://github.com/wetw0rk/objdump2shellcode)" like function.
 Although I recommend using NASM for a streamline experience.
-For ease of access I prefer to add Sickle to the /usr/bin/ directory however if you use [Black Arch Linux](https://blackarch.org/index.html) Sickle comes pre-installed. (previously known as objdump2shellcode):
+If you use [Black Arch Linux](https://blackarch.org/index.html) Sickle comes pre-installed. (previously known as objdump2shellcode):

 ```sh
 root@kali:~/Sickle# ./sickle.py -h